ezl/contact_updater/README.md

 # Contact Updater

-A Flask web application for managing contacts with CSV import/export functionality.
+A Flask web application for managing contacts with CSV import/export functionality and email campaign capabilities.

 ## Features